fbpx

 In other words, subjecting yourself to the infrared rays in your sauna mimics a mild cardio workout, which is an excellent way to improve your heart health.

 Yes, all infrared saunas emit electromagnetic fields (EMFs).
 However, Sunlighten tests all of their infrared saunas using a third-party testing facility to ensure ultra-low EMF radiation.
-You can check out the results of a test conducted by a third-party lab here.
+You can check out the results of a test conducted by a third-party lab here, or refer to my testing in the table above.

 While your sensitivity to heat might be different than mine, I’d say the Sunlighten mPulse gets hot enough to deliver the maximum possible benefits.
 I’m soaked in sweat every time I step out of our mPulse.

-Yes, the Sunlighten mPulse is relatively easy to assemble, even if you’re not a handyman — but you will need help from a second person.
+Yes, the Sunlighten mPulse is relatively easy to assemble, even if you’re not a handyman (but you will need help from a second person).
 It took me and my wife less than two hours to set it up and get it fully operational.
-You don’t even need any tools!

-The sauna takes 45-60 minutes to warm up at a rate of approximately one degree per minute.
+The sauna takes 45 to 60 minutes to warm up at a rate of approximately one degree per minute.
 If it’s really cold outside, the sauna might take even longer to warm up.

 Based on the benefits you want to achieve, 30 to 45 minutes appears to be the sweet spot.
 If you’re new to sauna bathing, stay as long as you feel comfortable to allow your body to get used to the intense heat.

-Yes, you can — just be careful not to damage the infrared LEDs behind it.
+Yes, you can — just be careful not to damage the infrared LEDs behind the fabric.
 I usually try to rest my back only against the wood and avoid leaning on the fabric.

-The mPulse operates at 2,400 watts (roughly the same as a blow dryer) and costs approximately 14 cents per hour (here in Georgia).
+The mPulse Smart Sauna operates at 3,600 watts (roughly 50% more than a blow dryer) and costs approximately 21 cents per hour (here in Georgia).
 Depending on how much electricity costs where you live, it might be a bit more or a bit less.

 If you just want to get a good cardio workout and support your body’s detox pathways, you can use the sauna any time of the day.